Best Claude Cowork Alternatives in 2026 (Compared)

 The gaps split into seven, and any one of them is enough on its own to push you toward something else.

-• Price.
-The $100 and $200 Max tiers are a real obstacle for solo operators and small teams.
+- Price.
+Cowork starts on the Pro plan at about $20 a month, but heavy use pushes you to the $100 or $200 Max tiers, which are an obstacle for solo operators and small teams.
 BYOK alternatives let you pay for the underlying API directly, or skip Anthropic entirely.

 Match your reasons against the rest of this post.
 Which alternative makes sense depends on which gap is the deal-breaker for you.